 Players begin with 13 tiles and draw a new tile each turn.
 They must then choose a tile to discard: either the new tile or one of the tiles in their hand.
 The player to the right then takes a turn, and the process is repeated until the end of the hand.

 The first player to complete a winning hand is awarded points.
-A total of eight hands are played, and the player who finishes with the most points is declared the winner.
+A total of eight hands are played in a full match and four in a quick match, and the player who finishes with the most points is declared the winner.

 Here is an example of a winning hand: